 The first five characteristics listed here are the most important and apply to virtually every eccentric.
 Nonconformity is, of course, the principal defining trait of the breed.

-with fifteen characteristics that applied to most eccentrics, ranging from the obvious to the trivial.
+A profile emerged with fifteen characteristics that applied to most eccentrics, ranging from the obvious to the trivial.

 We found that an eccentric may be described in the following ways, more or less in descending order of frequency. ( Quoting from research by Dr. David Weeks) Less likely to be addicted to consumer culture than the general population.

 Very unlikely to be substance abusers or alcoholics.
 Dr. David Weeks “fewer than 30 of the more than 1,000 eccentrics he sampled had been substance abusers or alcoholics.”

 Nonconformity, extreme curiosity and irreverence for the strictures of culture continually resurface as the most distinguishable eccentric traits , and these are indeed qualities that most of us consider admirable.

 - They’re permanently non-conforming from a very early age, and there’s a great overlap between eccentric children and gifted children.
 They develop differently, though.

 - The eccentrics become very, very creative but they’re motivated primarily by curiosity.
 They have extreme degrees of curiosity, and they’re very independent-minded.

 - Their other motivation is fairly idealistic.
 They want to make the world a better place, and they want to make other people happy.